Canada

 Anne of Green Gables House with Kids.

-Published in 1908, young readers met a spunky red-haired orphan, Anne Shirley, who mistaken was sent to a brother and sister, Matthew and Marilla Cuthbert, on Prince Edward Island.
-This children’s classic Anne of Green Gables, by Lucy Maud Montgomery, turned into a series of books that enchanted millions of readers from across the globe.
-Montgomery wrote about a real place and the building has been preserved and now is a Parks Canada site in the Canadian Maritimes.
-Here are the top things to do at Anne of Green Gables with Kids.
+Published in 1908, Anne Shirley was mistakenly sent to a brother and sister, Matthew and Marilla Cuthbert, on Prince Edward Island.
+The children’s classic Anne of Green Gables, by Lucy Maud Montgomery, is based on an actual place in Canada.
+The series of books has enchanted millions of readers from across the globe, and many want to see the famed Green Gables house on PEI, which is now a Parks Canada site in the Canadian Maritimes.
+Here are the top things to do at Anne of Green Gables.

 Anne of Green Gables at a Glance